What is influenza?

 Influenza viruses are divided into three types designated as A, B, and C.

-- Influenza types A and B are responsible for epidemics of respiratory illness that occur almost every winter and are often associated with severe cases.
+- Influenza types A and B are responsible for epidemics of respiratory illness that occur almost every winter and are often associated with increased rates of hospitalization and death.
 Efforts to control the impact of influenza are focused on types A and B. One of the reasons the flu remains a problem is because the viruses actually alter their structure, exposing adults and children to new types of the virus each time.

 - Influenza type C usually causes either a very mild respiratory illness or no symptoms at all.
 It does not cause epidemics and does not have the severe public health impact that influenza types A and B do.

-Influenza viruses continually mutate or change, which enables the virus to evade the immune system of a person.
+Influenza viruses continually mutate or change, which enables the virus to evade the immune system of a child.
 People are susceptible to influenza infection throughout their lives.
 The process works as follows:

 - A person infected with influenza virus develops antibody against that virus.